guox191/html-webpack-template-plugin/README.md

 template and can be overwrote by config file.
 - `helper`: `Object` A map of view helpers which will be injected into template and can be overwrote by config file.
+- `filter`: `Function` A pure function which receives module config and html-webpack-plugin option, return the real config handled by view parser.

 Extra options added in htmlWebpackPlugin:
 - `disableTemplate`: `true` | `false`(default).